2718e/tinkering-timezonetables/readme.md

 ### Roadmap

-1) Understand how the bundler works so can allow the app to be cached for offline access
+1) How to get time zone data
 2) Add interactivity - Allow the user to define what places they want to know about